meng-ma-biomedical-AI/awesome-text-summarization/README.md

 1. [Large Scale Chinese Short Text Summarization Dataset（LCSTS）](http://icrc.hitsz.edu.cn/Article/show/139.html): This corpus is constructed from the Chinese microblogging website SinaWeibo.
 It consists of over 2 million real Chinese short texts with short summaries given by the writer of each text.

 ### Text Summarization Software
+1. [sumeval](https://github.com/chakki-works/sumeval) implemented in Python is a well tested & multi-language evaluation framework for text summarization.
 1. [sumy](https://github.com/miso-belica/sumy) is a simple library and command line utility for extracting summary from HTML pages or plain texts.
 The package also contains simple evaluation framework for text summaries.
 Implemented summarization methods are *Luhn*, *Edmundson*, *LSA*, *LexRank*, *TextRank*, *SumBasic* and *KL-Sum*.
 1. [TextRank4ZH](https://github.com/letiantian/TextRank4ZH) implements the *TextRank* algorithm to extract key words/phrases and text summarization in Chinese.
 It is written in Python.